School of Fine Art, History of Art and Cultural Studies, University Road, Room 3.02

 Research investigates digital heritage and memory cultures.
 Also interested in theories of utopia and critical studies of history and heritage.

-I completed my undergraduate degree in English Literature and Philosophy at the University of Leeds in 2008, before commencing study on the MA in Art Gallery and Museum Studies in the School in 2010.
-The MA broadened my understanding of the range of skills required to work in the cultural heritage sector and provided opportunities to develop my critical engagement with museological debates in cultural studies.
-The topic of my PhD research was influenced by my interest in issues relating to digital heritage collections and philosophies of memory and technology.
+I completed my undergraduate degree in English Literature and Philosophy at the University of Leeds in 2008, before commencing study in the School in 2010.
+The topic of my doctoral research was influenced by my interest in issues relating to digital heritage collections and philosophies of memory and technology.
 From 2007-2017, I worked at Leeds University Library and Galleries, alongside my studies, where I was involved in projects with the Digital Content and Repositories Team, Special Collections and the Stanley & Audrey Burton Gallery.
 From 2016-2018, I worked as a Research Associate on the collaborative place development projects My Future York and My Castle Gateway.